dhruvht612/Contact-Manager-App-Java-/README.md

 The **Contact Manager App** is a command-line Java application designed for learning and showcasing skills in:

 - Object-Oriented Programming (OOP)
-- Sorting and searching algorithms
+- Sorting and Searching Algorithms
-- Modular code architecture
+- Modular Code Architecture

-This project demonstrates real-world use of inheritance, encapsulation, and data manipulation — perfect for portfolios or coursework.
+This project demonstrates real-world use of inheritance, encapsulation, and data manipulation — perfect for technical portfolios, coursework, or interview prep.

 ---